Im-Rises/Chip8topia/README.md

 Minor:

+- [ ] Correct disassembly Scroll opcode pixel move value not displayed for all consoles except Xo-Chip and Chip8
 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
 - [ ] Check which imgui window is very slow (probably the memory editor)